 Perks of volunteering (access to special events, newsletter, or swag)

 You should also update your current team about the new incoming volunteers.
-You can send an email to your team to introduce new volunteers and some information that you collect about them, such as why they signed up to volunteer or a fun fact.
+You can send out an email to introduce new volunteers as well as some information that you collect about them, such as why they signed up to volunteer or a fun fact.
 This will encourage your team to introduce themselves and may even be a good opportunity for some fun challenges or a quiz!

 Communicate all logistical details like: start date, arrival time, office location, wifi codes, dress code.